preludeorg/pneuma/README.md

 Pneuma is a cross-compiled Prelude agent which can communicate over all available Operator listening post protocols, currently TCP, UDP and HTTP.

 > This repo is for those who feel comfortable working with the inner workings of a Remote Access Trojan (RAT).
-If you simply need a copy of the Pneuma agent, there are pre-compiled versions available for [MacOS](https://s3.amazonaws.com/operator.payloads/pneuma-darwin), [Windows](https://s3.amazonaws.com/operator.payloads/pneuma-windows) and [Linux](https://s3.amazonaws.com/operator.payloads/pneuma-linux).
-You will likely need to make these executable after download.
+If you simply need a copy of the Pneuma agent, there are precompiled versions available for [MacOS](https://s3.amazonaws.com/operator.payloads/pneuma-darwin), [Windows](https://s3.amazonaws.com/operator.payloads/pneuma-windows) and [Linux](https://s3.amazonaws.com/operator.payloads/pneuma-linux).
+You will need to mark these as executable after downloading.

 This agent can be used with Operator, as designed, or pointed at any command-and-control (C2) listening post that can accept its beacon.
 More details on this below.